Table of Contents

 While price discrimination can be a beneficial strategy for retailers, it also has its drawbacks.
 Here are some points to consider:

-- Customer dissatisfaction: If customers feel they are being charged unfairly, it can lead to a negative experience.
+- Customer dissatisfaction: Poor price perception can make customers feel they are being charged unfairly, leading to a negative experience.
 For instance, an online retailer that charges different prices for the same product based on the customer’s physical distance might be viewed as discriminatory.
 This could lead to a loss of customer trust and loyalty, ultimately impacting the bottom line.

 - Challenges in segment identification: Companies need sufficient data on customer behavior and preferences to determine the most effective pricing strategies for different segments.
 For instance, an online streaming service may find it challenging to identify the right customer segments for offering personalized phone plans.
 This could lead to missed opportunities to maximize revenue.